Posted on behalf of Phillips Law Group on Sep 29, 2009 in Criminal Law

 As such, the police will work relentlessly to investigate and ultimately arrest a suspect believed to be involved in the drug trade, and that includes executing searches, turning witnesses in their favor and compiling huge piles of evidence to be sent to the District Attorneys office in an effort to obtain an indictment from a grand jury.

 When an indictment is issued, the prosecutor will sometimes charge the defendant with the most serious crime allowed in an effort to open the negotiation process towards a plea bargain.
-It is for all of these reasons and more that if you face drug charges in Arizona, you need the help of a skilled and experienced Arizona criminal defense lawyer.
+It is for all of these reasons and more that if you face drug charges in Arizona, you need the help of a skilled and experienced Phoenix criminal defense attorney.

 A defense attorney will be able to analyze the evidence thats available, including witness statements, decide how and if its advisable to fight for your innocence or to pursue a plea bargain thats fair and generally help you through the process by making sure that none of your rights as guaranteed by the Constitution go unprotected or unasserted.